-WATERSHED APPROACH HANDBOOK The September 2014 handbook is intended to advance the use of a watershed approach in selection, design, and siting of wetland and stream restoration and protection projects.
-Using a watershed approach can help ensure that projects also contribute to goals of improved water quality, increased flood mitigation, improved quality and quantity of habitat, and increases in other services and benefits that result from ecologically successful and sustainable restoration and protection projects.
+WATERSHED APPROACH HANDBOOK The September 2014 handbook is intended to advance the use of a watershed approach in selection, design, and siting of wetland and stream restoration/protection projects.
+Using a watershed approach can help ensure that projects contribute to goals of improved water quality, increased flood mitigation, and improved quality and quantity of habitat that result from ecologically successful and sustainable restoration projects.